antimatter07/FsDet-car-stickers/README.md

 | YOLOv8l          | **0.4330** | **0.3839** | **0.3229** | **0.2874** |
 | FsDet            |     0.2892 |     0.1407 |     0.1839 |     0.1773 |

+- The larger `YOLOv8l` model is the strongest baseline across all shot settings.
+- `FsDet` is the middle ground when it comes to performance but has a drop on 10-shot.
+- `YOLOv8n` has the lowest AP but is the lightest model, useful as a speed oriented baseline.

 ### Models with WiSDet AP@50 Performance
 | Model            |    31 shot |    10 shot |     5 shot |     2 shot |
 | ---------------- | ---------: | ---------: | ---------: | ---------: |